ewerthonk/mlops-diabetes/README.md

 | `diabetes_pedigree_function` | Genetic predisposition to diabetes (from 0 to 1).                                   |
 | `age`                    | Patient age.

-## 📊 Results
-The model achieved an accuracy of 72% and an ROC-AUC of 71%.

 # 🗺  Methodology
 ![Project](references/mlops-diabetes.png)